BABAR-TAHSEEN55/Bash-Scripting/README.md

+In Linux Everything is a file !!!!
+For example ,
+go into cd /
+then do ,
+cd bin
-In Linux Everything is a file !!!! go check cd / cd bin and you can find even commands like ls and Everything is a file
+and you  can find  commands like ls , cat etc  is a file

 - Bin Contains all the command binaries